Last updated: 10th August 2022

 Your personal data may be transferred to a country outside the European Economic Area (EEA).
 This may be required for the purposes of our staff based outside the EEA or where a supplier of a service is based outside the EEA.
 We will take all reasonable steps necessary to ensure your personal data is treated securely.
-This includes the use of Binding Corporate Rules and Model Contractual Arrangements as approved by the European Commission, and the EU-US Privacy Shield.
+This includes Model Contractual Arrangements as approved by the European Commission, and the EU-US Privacy Shield.

 How we keep your personal data secure

 We are committed to protecting the security of the personal data we hold.
 We deploy appropriate technical and organisational measures to ensure your personal data is kept securely and to prevent any unauthorised access.
 We have robust procedures and features in place to prevent such unauthorised access.

 We also require any parties to whom we transfer personal data to ensure they have appropriate security measures in place.
 Please also see How we use your personal data.

 How long do we keep your personal data